Walter Nash: Later life and career

+Death and state funeral

-In late 1966 he had spent three weeks in hospital for treatment on his veins following a demanding travel schedule in that year's election.
-In mid-May 1968 he was taken to Hutt Hospital for "observation and rest" and few days later he had a heart attack.
+In late 1966 he spent three weeks in hospital for treatment on his veins following a demanding travel schedule in that year's election campaign.
+In mid-May 1968 he was taken to Hutt Hospital for "observation and rest" and a few days later he had a heart attack.
 He died on 4 June 1968.
+At his death he was eulogised positively for his career contributions, particularly in his time as finance minister.

-He was awarded a state funeral, the first since Fraser's in 1950.
+His body lay in state at Parliament House, Wellington, and he was awarded a state funeral, the first since Fraser's in 1950.
+The funeral was held at St James' Church of England, Lower Hutt, on 6 June 1968.
+It was broadcast on television, the first funeral in New Zealand to be televised.
+He was buried in Karori Cemetery alongside his wife.
 Funds for a children's ward at a hospital in Quy Nhon, Vietnam, were raised to serve as a memorial to him.
 It fitted with a suggestion of his years earlier that New Zealand's contribution to the Vietnam War should be providing "hospitals rather than artillery".

+At the time of his death Nash was still a serving MP, though he had already indicated that he intended to retire at the 1969 general election.
+At 86 years old he is apparently the oldest ever person to be a serving New Zealand MP.
+His death triggered a by-election which was won by Trevor Young.

 Honours and awards

 In 1935 Nash was awarded the King George V Silver Jubilee Medal.
-In 1946 he was appointed to the Privy Council.
+In 1946 he was appointed to the Privy Council, and in 1953 he was awarded the Queen Elizabeth II Coronation Medal.
 He was appointed a Member of the Order of the Companions of Honour in the 1959 Queen's Birthday Honours and in the 1965 Queen's Birthday Honours he was made a Knight Grand Cross of the Order of St Michael and St George.
 It took him two years to decide whether he would accept a knighthood in conformity with the principles of the Labour Party.
 After discussing it first with Nordmeyer and then the party executive he accepted, though he twice declined a life peerage and seat in the House of Lords.
 In 1957 he also received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.
 In 1963 he was awarded an honorary Doctorate of Laws by Victoria University of Wellington.